When Do Babies Start Walking? A Guide To Baby's First Steps

 In this article, we’ll answer the question “When do babies start walking?”, help you understand how your baby’s physical development helps them transform into a toddler, and dig into all the exciting milestones they hit along the way.

-• Pulling Up: Once they’ve mastered the art of sitting, babies learn how to pull themselves up to a standing position while holding onto a piece of furniture, a milestone that’s generally typically reached by 10 months.
+- Pulling Up: Once they’ve mastered the art of sitting, babies learn how to pull themselves up to a standing position while holding onto a piece of furniture, a milestone that’s generally typically reached by 10 months.

 Again, there’s no right age for your baby to sit up, crawl, cruise, or start walking.
-Many factors go into when your baby will first walk, including:
+Many factors go into the answer to "when do babies walk?":

-• Personality: Just like adults, some babies are more adventurous and curious, and some are more cautious
+- Personality: Just like adults, some babies are more adventurous and curious, and some are more cautious

-• Health: Babies who are sick a lot—particularly with ear infections, which can affect balance—are often slower to walk
+- Health: Babies who are sick a lot—particularly with ear infections, which can affect balance—are often slower to walk

-• Older siblings: Having older siblings around can be a big motivator as they try to keep up with their big brother or sister
+- Older siblings: Having older siblings around can be a big motivator as they try to keep up with their big brother or sister

 1. Give Them Some Freedom